 Timeframe for availability of equipment on a large-scale and for application deployment – status of standardisation

-The BDA2GC system delivers the connection between Internet / Telephone networks on the ground and Wifi / GSMOB onboard aircraft.
-The systems onboard aircraft are already available on the market.
+The BDA2GC system delivers access to Internet / Telephone networks for aircraft passengers.
+Suitable connectivity systems (WiFi / GSMOB) onboard aircraft are already available on the market.

-The access network of the BDA2GC system consists of a terrestrial wireless access network.
-The baseline access technology is the 3GPP evolved packet system (E-UTRAN+EPC) that is already commercially available.
+The access network of the BDA2GC system consists of a terrestrial radio access network.
+The baseline access technology is the 3GPP evolved packet system (E-UTRAN+EPC) that is already commercially available, known as LTE.
 BDA2GC specific enhancements required correspond mainly to operational aspects, e.g. antenna up-tilt at the Ground Station (Base Station), and network management issues.
+Adaptations of the ground components are expected to be completed ten months after spectrum designation / authorisation.
+The build-up of the ground network which is assumed to last about one year could be started in parallel.

-The onboard unit (OBU) acts as a mobile station (MS) in the DA2GC system.
+The onboard unit (OBU) acts as a mobile station (MS) in the BDA2GC system.
 Compared to a MS used in a usual mobile network, increased output power is required due to the higher path loss (larger cell sizes) in the BDA2GC network.
-Also a compensation of the Doppler shift is necessary.
+Also improved synchronization features, e.g. to compensate the high Doppler shift, will be implemented.
+Time necessary for manufacturing the specific aircraft installation kits and for the corresponding type approval is estimated to be about one and a half year.

-Figure 15It is expected that equipment with the BDA2GC specific enhancements will be available in a short timeframe after the designation of frequency spectrum and the authorisation for operation.
+Thus the service rollout with first aircraft can be expected about 18 months after the spectrum designation/authorisation.
+The estimated timeline for BDA2GC equipment availability is illustrated in Figure 15